teracyhq/dev/README.rst

 Now, open your browser at http://localhost:8000 and you should see ``Hello World!`` page instead of the 404 error page.

 Congratulations, you've just created a Django application and make it work even though it does nothing other than "Hello World!" page.
-You should now learn Django by developing many more applications for this project by adapting Django tutorials: https://docs.djangoproject.com/en/1.5/.
+You should now learn Django by developing many more applications for this ``tutorial`` project by adapting Django tutorials at https://docs.djangoproject.com/en/1.5/.

 Learn more